BillVenables/WWRGraphics/README.md

 Traditional graphics extensions for use in WWR Workshops

 Depends on WWRData.
 The second of three packages used for the workshop "Working with R".
-Use with care.
+Use with care!